Miriam Moses: Political career

+Women's rights

+Moses was a member of the Jewish League for Women’s Suffrage, campaigned for the municipal provision of contraception for poor mothers, and supported women victims of domestic violence through her work as a magistrate.
+But she also argued that working mothers were causing the breakdown of family.

 Social work

 Moses was school manager for two local schools, and served on committees for local charities and the board of guardians, which was responsible for implementing the Poor Law.
 In 1922, she became the first female justice of the peace in Whitechapel.
 With Elsie Cohen, she co-founded the Brady Girls' Club in 1925, as a parallel to the older Brady Boys' Club, which was one of the first Jewish boys' clubs in the country.